 Tapping an editable field can bring up a scroll wheel.
 Place your finger on the scroll wheel.
 Swipe up or down to select your desired value.
 The faster you move your finger, the faster the wheel will scroll.

-When your desired selection is shown in the center of the wheel, select the value by tapping it or by tapping outside the scroll wheel.
+When your desired selection is shown in the center of the wheel, select the value by tapping DONE.